Houdouh/modal.js/README.md

 ### setTemplate

 Reset modal's template.
 Once this edition is done, other modal's properties will be injected again (title and content).
-* If you don't need to add a dynamic title, do not add a 'modal-title' class to one of your element with a <p> tag inside.
+* If you don't need to add a dynamic title, do not add a 'modal-title' class to one of your element with a p HTML tag inside.
 * Same for the content, do not add a 'modal-content' class element to one of your elements, if you don't need to display the dynamic content
 ```js
 	var newTemplate =